Prof. Julie Hlavacek-Larrondo

-Assistant professor of physics
+Associate professor of physics and Canada Research Chair

 She was raised in Montreal and is originally half-Chilean, half-Czech.
-Back in 2007, she completed a Bachelor’s degree in physics at the Université de Montréal and then pursued a Master’s degree in astrophysics on the kinematical analysis of three Sculptor Group galaxies.
+Back in 2007, she completed a Bachelor’s degree in physics at the Université de Montréal and then pursued a Master’s degree in astrophysics on the kinematical analysis of Sculptor Group galaxies.

 She is an active advocate for diversity, and recently founded theDiversity Physics committee at her department.
-She is also a member of the new Diversity and Inclusivety CASCA committee since 2015.

 For more information, see her publications.